FidelityInternational/fly_wrapper/README.md

 It's exactly the same as `fly` in every way.
 Same arguments, everything.
 It will just never ask you to `fly sync` or authenticate through the browser ever again.

+## Building a pip package.

+A `setup.py` file for use with Python's setuptools is included as part of this repo.

+`python setup.py sdist` will create a pip-installable .tgz file contained within the `dist` folder.

+This package is not currently available via PyPI, but wouldn't be hard to add if anyone asks for it.

 ## Development

 Pull requests will be happily received and reviewed :-)